If you have a Synology NAS server, you probably already know that there are many things you can do with it besides hosting backups and shared folders.

-This post will explain what Surveillance Station is and how you can make use of it.
-Before continuing, though, check out my review on a Synology NAS server first to get an overall idea of how to work with a server, including accessing its web user interface.
+This post will explain what Surveillance Station is and how to make the most out of it.
+Before continuing, check out my take on Synology NAS servers to get an overall idea of working with a Synology NAS server, including accessing its web user interface.

 What is the Synology Surveillance Station?